jitsi-contrib/prosody-plugins/owner_restricted/README.md

 This plugin allows the conference if there is a moderator (`owner`) in the room.

+It doesn't prevent guests to join the room but ends the meeting if there is still no moderator after `timeout`.

+When the last moderator leaves the room, it waits `timeout` seconds and ends the meetinf if the moderator doesn't come back.

 ## Installation

 - Copy this script to the Prosody plugins folder.
 It's the following folder on